Presburger/qmc-decoder/README.md

 Or:

-Put the execuatable file in your qmc file directory, then run the execuatable file.
+Put the execuatable file in the directory that contains the qmc music files.
+Run the execuatable.

-For mac user, double-click the decoder.command file, before you need to put the `decoder.command` and `decoder` files in the qmc music file directory.
+For macOS users, put the `decoder.command` and `qmc-decoder` files in the directory that contains the qmc music files.
+Double-clike on the `decoder.command` file.

 ![EjHn9U.gif](https://s2.ax1x.com/2019/05/19/EjHn9U.gif)